Azure-Samples/Serverless-microservices-reference-architecture/documentation/setup.md

     **Please note** that this process of creating a Cosmos DB Account might take about 5 minutes.

-4. Once the DB is online, select it and click `Data Explorer` and `Add Collection`:
+4. Once the DB is online, select it and click `Data Explorer` and `Add Container`:

     1. **Database ID**: Use existing and select the **Cosmos DB Account** you created i.e. `rideshare`.
     2. **Collection Id**: Type `Main`.